jdsdev/Embedder/README.md

 - force_https='true'

-If you're using YouTube, you get access to one more parameter:
+If you're using YouTube, you get access to two more parameters:

 - youtube_rel='0/1' -- Show related videos at end of video.
+Defaults to 1.
+- youtube_showinfo='0/1' -- Show the video title overlay.
 Defaults to 1.

 If you're using Vimeo, you get access to seven more parameters and one more variable: